norcams/docs-enduser/docs/create-virtual-machine.rst

 .. code-block:: console

-  $ ssh -i test.pem <virtual-machine>
+  $ ssh -i test.pem -l <username> <virtual-machine>

-Replace "<virtual-machine>" with the name or IP of the virtual machine that this keypair is assigned to.
+Replace "<virtual-machine>" with the name or IP of the virtual machine that this keypair is assigned to, and "<username>" with the username for which the SSH key is added to authorized_keys.
+For more info, see `Accessing the virtual machine`_.

 Create a virtual machine